flyinggorilla/whisper-foiling-catamaran/README.md

 # rigging and trimming tips
 ## main sail
-O-shackle should be placed in a way that the know shows towards the mast.
+O-shackle should be placed in a way that the knot shows towards the mast.
 This is needed so that the main halyard unhooks easily when rotating the mast 90 degrees.

 ## foils
 Flaps should show 2-3mm upwards when the wands are down.